edenemilynan/Everbright/readme.txt

 Avoid visible enemy line of sight, use ladders, hiding spots (enter with interact button) and Obscurer to create paths around enemies.

+Note Regarding Mac OS X Version:

+Our autosave function does not work reliably in the Mac OS X version of the game.
+You can open a menu to save manually with ESC.
+Manual saves are disabled during puzzles.